UTBM-AGH-courses/utbm-lzw-compression/README.md

 # LZW-Compression
 Little compression script using LZW method

-The first line of input.txt must have a int to describe the dico size The output.txt include :
+The first line of input.txt must have a int to describe the dico size.
+The output.txt include :
 - the original size
 - the gain